 What Is SNAP and How Do You Apply?

-The average family spent $944.50 on food-related expenses during the month of May 2021, according to the U.S. Department of Agriculture.
-For many Americans, the cost of food may mean making the choice between feeding themselves or cutting back in other areas of their budget.
-If your family is in need of additional food resources, the federal government provides the Supplemental Nutrition Assistance Program (SNAP) that's designed to help low-income families dealing with food insecurity.
+With food prices predicted to rise 3.2% in 2026, according to the U.S. Department of Agriculture, you may be choosing between feeding your family or cutting back in other areas of your budget.
+If your family is in need of additional food resources, consider the federal government's Supplemental Nutrition Assistance Program (SNAP), designed to help low-income individuals and families purchase food.
+Here's how SNAP works, who is eligible for the program and how to apply.

 What Is SNAP?